Dr. med. Dirk Manski

 Definition of a Horseshoe Kidney

 A horseshoe kidney is the fusion of the lower poles of both kidneys ventral of the aorta, the fusion is called isthmus of the horseshoe kidney.
-It consists of connective tissue or renal parenchyma [fig. urography of a horseshoe kidney and computed tomography of a horseshoe kidney].
-Review literature: (Kölln et al., 1972) (Stein & Desai, 2007).
+It consists of connective tissue or renal parenchyma [see the following figures].
+Review literature: (Kölln et al., 1972) (Stein and Desai, 2007).

 Urography of a horseshoe kidney